 Lets you take shots of fireworks in vivid colors.

-In $mathred{m}$ mode, attach the camera to a tripod to prevent the camera from moving and blurring the image.
-Additionally, you should set [IS Mode] to [Off] (p.
-119).
+In 3/2 mode, attach the camera to a tripod to prevent the camera from moving and blurring the image.
+Additionally, if you attach the camera to a tripod, you should set [IS Mode] to [Off] (p.
+123).